threefoldfoundation/info_sdk/src/architecture/archi_lyr_capa_qsstorage.md

 - 5 times the bandwidth is  required to store on multiple locations
 - A hacker only needs to have one copy of the original, so he only needs to hack himself into one location

-### The ThreeFold approach : Quantum-Safe Storage
+### The ThreeFold approach

-ThreeFold has optimized storage in a way it becomes quantum-safe.
+ThreeFold has optimized storage in a way it becomes quantumsafe.
 We mean by that that even a quantumcomputer won't be able to decipher encrypted data, simply because based on the data in one location, there is no way to recompile the original information.

+!!!include threefold:quantumsafe_storage_algo level:4

+---

 #### How does it work ?